-Cleft lip and cleft palate is the fourth most common birth defect in infants, occurring when tissues of the mouth or lips are malformed during pregnancy.
-If your infant is diagnosed with cleft lip or palate, our team has the expertise to correct this condition and offers several recovery programs to help your child lead a normal life.
-We provide comprehensive evaluations, advanced surgical procedures and follow-up care.
+Together, cleft lip and cleft palate are the fourth most common birth defect in infants, and the most common congenital craniofacial condition.
+They occur when tissues of the mouth or lips do not form normally during pregnancy.
+If your infant is diagnosed with cleft lip and/or palate or another craniofacial condition, our team has the expertise to treat these conditions.
+Our multidisciplinary treatment approach allows us to address a wide spectrum of needs for each child.

 Our services include:

 Our expert team provides continuous care for patients from birth until treatment is complete, often at age 21.
 With improved diagnostic information, many clefts are identified on prenatal ultrasounds.
 Families are provided information during prenatal consultations about the diagnosis and treatment objectives.
 After birth, we meet with families to evaluate your child, answer questions and discuss the treatment timeline.
 Our team is with you every step of the way.
 We also treat adults with craniofacial conditions.

 The Carle method helps ensure comprehensive care.
 A child born with cleft lip, cleft palate or other craniofacial condition may have trouble with